n0rdy/n0rdy-blog/content/posts/20250121/okta-bcrypt-lessons-for-better-apis.md

 }
 ```

-All the code samples can be found here REPLACEME!!!
+All the code samples can be found [here](https://github.com/n0rdy/n0rdy-blog-code-samples/tree/main/20250122-bcrypt-api)

 What this code does is: